banos/xxtmp-testmvc/examples/durandal/readme.md

 ## Credit

-This TodoMVC application was created by [Abhinav Gujjar](https://github.com/abhinavgujjar).
+This TobuyMVC application was created by [Abhinav Gujjar](https://github.com/abhinavgujjar).